TABLE OF CONTENTS

 A ‘cohabiting union’ (življenjska skupnost) is an essential element of a marriage (Article 3 of the Marriage and Family Relations Act).
 The termination of a cohabiting union (prenehanje življenjske skupnosti), or legal separation, means the permanent termination of the essential elements of the mutual relations existing between the spouses.
 When a cohabiting union ends, the economic union and the intimate and emotional ties between the spouses come to an end, as may the common household, etc.

 5 What are the conditions for legal separation?

 The law does not specify the conditions for legal separation.
 Courts decide on legal separation in each individual procedure in line with the circumstances and specific features of the case in question.

 6 What are the legal consequences of legal separation?

-Legal separation has no effect on the existence of a marriage; this means, therefore, that it is only the cohabiting union that is terminated and not thereby the marriage.
+Legal separation has no effect on the existence of a marriage; this means, therefore, that it is only the cohabiting union that is terminated and not the marriage.
 An action or a proposal to end a marriage by agreement are required to terminate a marriage.
-With legal separation, the spouses bring to an end the creation of joint assets.
+With legal separation, the spouses bring the creation of joint assets to an end.
 A dependent spouse may request maintenance by means of an action within one year of legal separation.

 7 What does the term “marriage annulment” mean in practice?